 The urgency of reducing our ecological footprint and ultimately becoming carbon neutral is undeniably a hot topic, and we can be proud of the leaders and visionaries in the transportation electrification and sustainable mobility sectors that are bringing us closer to our goal.
-Here are five Québec businesses that are blazing a trail so that we can move forward with confidence.
+Here are six Québec businesses that are blazing a trail so that we can move forward with confidence.

 As a North American leader in charging solutions for electric vehicles, the company has 2,300 charging stations in its own “FLO” network, the largest one in the country.